Career Advice

 How to Get There

 There are many different routes to charity work.
-A bachelor’s degree in either the humanities or a science subject will be helpful, as will experience in organising and keeping records for an organisation.
+A bachelor’s degree in either the humanities or a science subject will be helpful, as will experience in organizing and keeping records for an organization.
 If you can identify a particular charity you would like to work for, it’s a good idea to complete some volunteer work for them while you can, as this will show your support and dedication to their cause, and in turn, help your application.

 Criminal Justice Lawyer